cognibox/babel-plugin-es5-proxy/README.md

 # babel-plugin-es5-proxy
 Babel plugin to use ES6 Proxy in ES5.
-Inspired by the work of https://github.com/krzkaczor/babel-plugin-proxy, fixed for babel7.
+Inspired by the work of https://github.com/krzkaczor/babel-plugin-proxy, fixed for babel7 (and a lot more).

 ## Installation
 ```shell